Basic Techniques for Accurate Resistance Measurement

 You run 2 wires one to each side of the resistor, then force the current through both sets of leads.
 However, this creates an error in your measurements because the voltage measured at the end of the leads isn’t the same as the voltage across the resistor, as it also includes the voltage drop across the wires between the meter and DUT caused by the current flowing through these wires.
 Therefore, in this case, you can reduce the error by taking a 4-wire measurement where you use one set of wires to carry the sourced current and a second set of wires to measure the voltage that you see across the resistor.
 This method provides a much more accurate result by eliminating the additional voltage drop caused by the current flowing through the leads from the measurement of the voltage across the DUT.
 In this case, it is assumed that the voltmeter draws negligible current which is usually the case with most data loggers.

 For low resistance measurements, it is possible to use an alternative to the 4-wire measurement by eliminating one of the conductors and performing a 3-wire measurement.
 In this technique, you measure two voltages: the voltage across the resistor as well as the voltage across the conductor that carries the test current.
 After taking these measurements, you can determine the error due to the voltage drop in one of the leads.
 When you’ve determined the error, simply double it and subtract it from your measurements to get a more accurate reading.
 Many data loggers can perform 3-wire measurements including dataTaker data loggers and the Grant Squirrel series mentioned previously.
-With a 3-wire measurement, you save a piece of wire, but this setup assumes that the voltage drop in the two leads is identical—if this is not always the case and the voltage drop is uneven, you will encounter errors when using the 3 wire technique.
+With a 3-wire measurement, you save a piece of wire, but this setup assumes that the voltage drop in the two leads is identical—if this is not always the case and the voltage drop is uneven, you will encounter errors when using the 3-wire technique.

 High Resistance Measurement

 While most common resistance measurements fall between 0 and 100,000 ohms, specialized devices such as conductivity sensors or material test samples fall can have very high resistances, so you may have to use another technique at high resistances.
-For these measurements you can use a reliable technique which is the inverse of the one given above for measuring at low resistances–here we force a voltage and measure the current to calculate the resistance (again in accordance with Ohm’s Law).
+For these measurements you can use a reliable technique which is the inverse of the one given above for measuring at low resistances–here we force a voltage and measure the current to calculate the resistance (again following Ohm’s Law).
 There are a few ways you can choose to do this.

 The first method requires a high-precision instrument designed to measure very low currents.
 If you have a voltage source and a current meter with negligible resistance, you can simply force 5 volts through the meter connected in series with the DUT and measure the current.
 As an example, if the resistance value is a million ohms (1 megohm), the current here is reasonably small at 5μA.
 An alternate technique to measure large resistances is to use a voltage source in series with a known test resistance to excite the unknown resistance and then to measure the voltage across the test resistance (see Figure 2 below).
 Knowing the value of the test voltage source, the known resistance, and the voltage across this resistance–plus Ohm’s Law and a little algebra–allows you to calculate the value of the unknown resistance: